dudung/bug/content/posts/refs_1_week_29_in_2024.md

 Still at the same day, Edi Wahyu Sri Mulyono requests slide from I Made Wiryana on a DAMARS event [^wiryana_2024] and I also remember his slide from previous year, also a DAMARS event, actually the first one [^wiryana_2023].

+Another topic today is from ₩ Won in Soft Skill Trainers WAG, that sends slide about performing research with help of ChatGPT by Wisnu Jatmiko from Lab 1231 (IRoS) [^jatmiko_2024].

 ## llms
 Following are link to various LLMs